DuckyBlender/sussy_ducky_bot/README.md

 ## Description

 This is a AI telegram bot which currently supports Mistral.
 It requires Ollama to run in the background.
+This bot is mainly for fun and learning purposes.
+It is probably not very useful for anything else.

 ## Features
-- Supports Mistral and some of it's variants
+- Supports variations of Mistral
-- Supports llava (image recognition)
+- Supports LLaVa (image recognition)
-- Threaded (can handle multiple requests at once)
+- Supports Tinyllama
+- Supports models from Perplexity AI
 - Other small gimmicks

 ## Todo

 - [x] Mistral (base model)
 - [x] Llava (image recognition)
+- [x] Bot rewrite (to make it more modular)
 - [ ] MarkdownV2 support

 ## Prerequisites

+- At least $1 on perplexity.ai
 - Ollama
 - Rust

 ## Installation

 1. Install Ollama following the instructions on its [official website](https://ollama.ai/).
-2. Download the following models: `mistral`, `llava`, `dolphin-mistral`, `mistral-openorca`
+2. Download the following models:

 bash
 ```
-ollama pull mistral
 ollama pull llava
 ollama pull dolphin-mistral
 ollama pull mistral-openorca
 ollama pull tinyllama
 ```

-2. Clone this repository: `git clone https://github.com/DuckyBlender/sussy_ducky_bot`
+3. Clone this repository: `git clone https://github.com/DuckyBlender/sussy_ducky_bot`
-3. Navigate to the cloned repository: `cd sussy_ducky_bot`
+4. Navigate to the cloned repository: `cd sussy_ducky_bot`
-4. Install the caveman model:
+5. Install the caveman model:

 bash
 ```